 - The title of the section is revised to "Minimum Approach Distances" to reflect the content of this section.
-This term is used by the industry. - New subsection (a) requires employers to establish minimum approach distances using one of the three methods outlined in subsection (a)(1), subsection (a)(2), and subsection(a)(3).
+This term is used by the industry. - New subsection (a) requires employers to establish minimum approach distances using one of the three methods outlined in subsection (a)(1) and subsection (a)(2).